signet4grn/SIGNET/README.md

  --c | clinical                   clinical file for your cohort --resa                           result prefix
 ```
 - `c`:  clinical file from TCGA project.
-Should contain at least a column of submitter id.
+Should contain at least columns of submitter id, gender and race.

 #### Example
 ```bash